-- Term: The loan facility, which is available for drawdown until 30 September 2022 in minimum amounts of EUR 1.5 million, matures on 30 September 2025.
-During the initial period of six months from the first drawdown (extendable by mutual agreement), the Company shall only pay interest, with the loans amortising thereafter in equal monthly instalments of principal and interest until maturity. - Interest: The loans under the facility accrue interest at a fixed rate of 9.75% per annum.
+• Term: The loan facility matures on 30 September 2025.
+During the initial period of six months from the first drawdown (extendable by mutual agreement), the Company only had to pay interest, with the loans amortising thereafter in equal monthly instalments of principal and interest until maturity.